Want to increase your conversion rate?

 Because it doesn’t invoke strong emotions, I’d recommend staying away from using it as the primary color for your call to action.

-When using black to help your conversion rate, consider it as a bold statement to draw attention to what you have to offer.
+When using black to help your conversion rate, consider it a way to draw attention to what you have to offer.

 If you want to create a feeling of openness, freedom, and simplicity, white is your best bet.